hashinil/power_bi_pl300/README.md

 ### Visualize and Analyze the Data
 - [x] Create Reports
+- [x] Create Dashboards
+- [x] Enhance reports for usability and storytelling
+- [x] Identify patterns and trends

   1. Creating and formatting a table visualization
   2. Formatting visualization
   3. Creating different visualization